Detection of Anomalous Network Nodes via Hierarchical Prediction and Extreme Value Theory: Empirical Evaluation

+The evaluation protocol is first summarised as follows.
+The input is a collection of ARP time series for each node in the network, with a specified time series prediction method, as well as size of training and test windows.
+Using data in the training window we compute hierarchical predictions for each node.
+Using the test window we compute the prediction residuals $e_{i,t}$ for each node.
+We then use EVT to identify anomalies.
+Once the anomalies are identified for the given test window, the training and test windows are advanced to include the newer data.
+We consider aggregate behaviour at hourly intervals.
+Further details of the evaluation protocol are elucidated in the following paragraphs.

-The original data, captured from January to December 2019, is of the form $\left(t_i, \text{node}_{t_i}\right)$.
-This dataset has 10,309,621 such entries from 362 nodes all relating to ARP calls.
+The original data is of the form $\left(t_i, \text{node}_{t_i}\right)$.
 For a given time $t_i$ there can be more than one host, $\text{node}_{t_i}$, making ARP calls in the network.
-We transform the data into a time series format by considering hourly aggregates and rearranging it by node id.
-Then for each node $i$ we have a time series $\{y_{i,t} \}_{t = 1} ^N$.
-We note that for certain time periods $y_{i,t}$ can be zero.
-As the dataset is from a laboratory computer network, there will be a high volume over certain periods, while the volume will be low during university holidays.
+We transform the data into a time series format by considering hourly aggregates and rearranging these by node id.
+Thus, for each node $i$ we obtain a time series $\{y_{i,t} \}_{t = 1} ^N$.
+Note that for certain time periods $y_{i,t}$ can be zero.